In Washington DC, solicitation for prostitution is defined as:

 Thus such cases necessitate thorough knowledge of the underlying statutory schemes and relevant caselaw and defense as well as the enforcement operation by the MPD.

-Our Washington DC solicitation lawyer offers a thorough case evaluation and analysis highlighting defects in the government’s case and/or potential entrapment defense.
+We offer a thorough case evaluation and analysis highlighting defects in the government’s case and/or potential entrapment defense.